Azure AD Authentication Using SAML

 -

-Download the certificate.
+Download the Certificate (Base64).

-Add URL And Certificate to Catalog
+Add URL and Certificate to Catalog

 - In Catalog, go to Settings > Authentication.